-- 1. Candidates for Senators must not be on academic or formation probation. - 2.
-Any member of a formation groups, as defined in 702.1.2, is eligible to be elected as a formation group Senator except those who are currently serving as senate officers.
-Special students are excluded from running for the office of senator.
+1. Candidates for Senators must not be on academic or formation probation.

-- 2.1 Each formation group elects one Senator. - 2.2 If a formation group fails to elect a Senator, the President of the Student Senate shall appoint a Senator. - 3.
-The terms for Senators begins with their election and lasts until the end of the school year. - 4.
-Voting Procedure for Election of Senators. - 4.1 The election shall take place no later than the third week of the first semester of the school year. - 4.2 The voting shall be done by either secret or open ballots during a formation meeting or at another designated time approved by the Dean of Students or the President of the Student Senate. - 4.3 Senators need a two-thirds majority on the first ballot. - 4.4 If a two-thirds majority is not obtained on the first ballot, a second ballot, also requiring a two-thirds majority, will be held during the same meeting. - 4.5 If a two-thirds majority is not obtained after the second ballot, the third ballot will be held in the same meeting.
-The third ballot requires a simple majority (half plus one).
+- 2. Any member of a formation groups, as defined in 702.1.2, is eligible to be elected as a formation group Senator except those who are currently serving as senate officers.
+Special students are excluded from running for the office of senator. - 2.1 Each formation group elects one Senator. - 2.2 If a formation group fails to elect a Senator, the President of the Student Senate shall appoint a Senator. - 3.
+The term for Senators begins with their election and lasts until the end of the school year. - 4.
+Voting Procedure for Election of Senators. - 4.1 Most often the Senator selection process is determined by acclamation.
+In the event an election is necessary, the election shall take place no later than the third week of the first semester of the school year. - 4.2 The voting shall be done by either secret or open ballots during a formation meeting or at another designated time approved by the Dean of Students or the President of the Student Senate. - 4.3 If any candidate achieves a simple majority (more than 50% of the total votes cast), that candidate wins automatically. - 4.4 In the event of any tie between two candidates, the winner will be determined by flipping a coin.
+This coin flip will take place in the presence of the Dean of Students, the Assistant Dean of Students, and a member of the Student Senate.